How To Keep Your Early Pregnancy A Secret…Shhh!

 There are a lot of opportunities for people to guess your pregnancy – so you need some good cover stories.

 What Not To Tell People When You’re Secretly Pregnant:

 - DON’T tell people you’re not drinking because you’re taking antibiotics – you might as well just wave your positive pregnancy test around.
 If you’re at a certain age / stage it will be obvious

 - DON’T deny it if people ask – what?
 Sounds weird, but if people are direct enough to confront you with it, it’s best to bluff – say ‘of course!’ then laugh it off as a joke.
 It will be much less obvious that turning bright red and stumbling around for a cover story.

-Here’s some better cover stories for why you’re not drinking and socialisingand some ideas for how to keep your early pregnancy a secret:
+Here’s some better cover stories for why you’re not drinking and socialising and some ideas for how to keep your early pregnancy a secret.

-- You’ve had a couple of drinks already and feel really drunk: Lightweight, empty stomach, gone to your head, feeling woozy, that kind of thing.
-So you’re sticking to water till you sober up a bit
+Say you are a lightweight, or drank on an empty stomach, it’s gone to your head, you’re feeling woozy, that kind of thing.
+So just to be on the safe side you’re sticking to water till you sober up a bit